padiac/padiac.github.io/notes/bayesian-inference-reference-priors-jeffreys-priors-maximum-entropy-conjugacy-and-hierarchical-priors-a-working-notes-summary.md

 - Single-parameter models: clean and unambiguous.
 - Multi-parameter models: well-defined but can overweight certain directions; still invariant to reparameterization.

 **Reference prior (information gain).** Think of running the experiment many times—literally letting the data factory produce endless replicates so every pass through the scientific workflow is fresh.
 The data $X$ are genuinely random draws from $p(x \mid \theta)$, and we are curious about how that stream of experiments, taken as a whole, teaches us new structure.
 The reference-prior construction asks how much, on average, a single experiment will move us away from our starting beliefs, and the intuition is easier to hold on to if we narrate it this way before writing any formulas.
 You can imagine collecting a huge stack of laboratory notebooks, one for each repetition of the experiment, and flipping through them to measure how surprised you feel every time an outcome arrives.
 Each notebook records the same design but a different realization, so the only thing that shifts is your posterior.
 Measuring that emotional jolt with KL divergence captures the informational change in a quantitative way.

-The official definition puts this story into a single quantity:

-$$
-\mathbb{E}_{X}\left[D_{\mathrm{KL}}\big(p(\theta \mid X) \| \pi(\theta)\big)\right].
-$$

 We maximize this functional over candidate priors.
 The procedure still requires an **order**: declare a **parameter of interest** and treat the rest as **nuisance** to be marginalized.
 Different orders can give different priors (unlike Jeffreys).
 In practical modeling sessions, this turns into an explicit design conversation: "What do we really care about reporting?"
 Spending an extra paragraph on that choice may feel like narrative padding, but it prevents the renderer from chewing on dangling math fragments and reminds the reader why the optimization matters.

 ### 5.1 Normal model $N(\mu, \sigma^2)$: Fisher calculations